-The withdrawal of federal government debt initiatives has refocused attention on the insolvency wave that economists expect to occur this year, a situation that highlights the need for businesses to secure their assets through the Personal Property Securities Register (PPSR).
+The withdrawal of COVID-driven government support lifelines has refocused attention on the challenges economists believe many businesses will face into the new year, a situation that highlights the need for businesses to secure their assets through the Personal Property Securities Register (PPSR).

 The PPSR is a national online database of currently secured property in Australia.
 If your business has a security interest in property, you can register your interest to officially mark yourself as having certain legal rights over it.
 It applies to almost all forms of tangible and intangible property owned by any type of legal entity including money, goods, motor vehicles, hire purchase agreements, accounts receivable, long-term leases, investment securities and title documents.
 Registering these assets will provide better protection in the event of an insolvency occurring.

-In addition to businesses registering the security interest they have in the assets of other businesses, the current situation highlights the need for owners to register the security interest they have in their business as a result of their personal investment.
+In addition to businesses registering the security interest they have in the assets of other businesses, the pandemic has highlighted the need for owners to register the security interest they have in their business as a result of their personal investment.

 PPSR underutilised by SMEs